Home

 The last machine of Grant

-The “grasshopper model” calculating machine of Grant (click the image for larger view)
+The “grasshopper model” calculating machine of Grant

 The machine (overall measurements: 20.7 cm x 24 cm x 27.5 cm) has an open iron frame painted black, with steel and brass parts and paper labels.
 Five sliding pins at the front of the machine are used to set numbers on racks beneath.
 Next to each pin is a thin strip of paper with the digits from 0 to 9 printed on it.
 The digits increase as one goes toward the back of the machine.
 Each strip also has complementary digits in smaller type, for use in subtraction and division.
 Moving back a pin drives back a toothed rack.

 Behind the racks is a movable carriage with 11 gears on it.
 A paper strip with digits on it is next to each gear.
 Turning a crank at the front right of the machine moves the racks back to engage the gears, turning each one of them in proportion to the number set.
-When the adding frame reaches the end of its backward movement, a cam set on the crank shaft at the front raises all the register gears a little so that the gears are disengaged from the racks and not moved in the return motion.
+When the adding frame reaches the end of its backward movement, a cam set on the crankshaft at the front raises all the register gears a little so that the gears are disengaged from the racks and not moved in the return motion.
 One tooth on each gear extends so that when the gear has made a complete rotation, it engages one of the carry teeth arranged on a spiral shaft above the carriage.
 As the adding racks return to position, the shaft revolves and the carry tooth pushes the next gear up by one, resulting in a carry.
-The result appears o the paper strips between the gears on the carriage.
+The result appears on the paper strips between the gears on the carriage.

 Grant